 As soon as you walk in, you’re welcomed by a charming garden that follows you up to the rooftop.
 On the way, you meet recycled plastic bottles turned into chairs, bicycle parts turned into tables, sinks made of pans and tyres, and shower partitions with glass bottles and cement.
 It’s recycling heaven.

 And from the rooftop lounge area where breakfast is served every morning, you can see the Zanzibar port, the Indian ocean, Old Town and the new town.

 As you lounge on the mattresses on the floor or walk around, you cannot ignore the myriad photos plastered on the walls.
 Photos of Zanzibar, Syria, Nina Simone, naked white women, everything.
 It’s a quirky mix of Distant Relatives Kilifi and KWETU Space in Kakamega.

 “Why is it called Malindi?” you ask David before you leave.
 He explains that this is the original Malindi before it came to Kenya.
 You’ll have to consult your history teacher about that.

 And of course, Zanzibar is a nice place to be.
 There are nice people everywhere; strangers will randomly welcome you to the tourist town even though you’ve been there for a week.
-You bump into bicycles, scooters, a few motorbikes and fewer vehicles in Stone Town.
+You bump into bicycles, scooters, a few motorbikes and even fewer vehicles in Stone Town.
 You can already imagine riding your basketed bicycle through those narrow streets one day.

-Meanwhile, the city traffic in Dar is heavier but it flows.
-It is controlled by working traffic lights, which everyone obeys and traffic police are there to make sure of it.
+Meanwhile, the city traffic in mainland Dar is heavier but it flows.
+It is controlled by working traffic lights, which everyone obeys and traffic police officers are there to make sure of it.
 Maybe their Kenyan counterparts need to benchmark with them.

 More Festivals for Live African Music